 How does Zelle work?

-Zelle is a digital payment app that allows U.S. account holders to send money from their bank accounts in just three easy steps!
+Zelle is a U.S. based digital payments network that is owned by Early Warning Services, LLC, which is a private financial services company owned by the banks JPMorgan Chase, BB&T, Bank of America, Capital One, PNC Bank, U.S. Bank and Wells Fargo.
+It is a digital payment app that allows U.S. account holders to send money from their bank accounts in just three easy steps!

 First, register for the service through Zelle or your partner bank’s mobile application and enter your personal information such as name, birth date, phone number, and Social Security Number into an encrypted form on the banking site.
 Second, open up the app with access to either one of the banking sites.
 Third, log in by entering username/password OR Touch ID if available; select “Send” > Choose recipient> Enter Amount> Tap Send Money